landothedead/boldworkflow/README.md

 * Operator status control and monitoring.
 * Offboard operator routing of incoming chat sessions.

 This code has been build so that it can be easily cloned an run against an BoldChat account using a free Heroku (Node JS Hosting) account.
+Other hosting environments should also be easy to implement using this generic structure.

 The main files used in the sample broker application include the following:
 * broker.js:  This script acts as a broker to the BoldChat service.
 It accepts events from the BoldChat service, makes API calls to change config settings or acquire informaiton, and serves up data to a web page.